-- School grants approval, with written notification to the dean(s) and, where applicable, to the other institution of higher education. - (b) In the case of the Advanced Diploma in Estate and Trust Administration, the Director of the School of Financial Planning Law grants approval, in consultation with the relevant dean(s) and, where applicable, the other institution of higher education. - 8.
-Cancellation of registration of module(s) by a student: - (a) Notification of the cancellation of a registration must be processed through the self-service component of the PeopleSoft Campus Solutions system or must be given in writing. - (b) The date on which the cancellation was submitted through the self-service component of the PeopleSoft Campus Solutions system, or on which the written notification is received, is taken to be the date of the cancellation of the registration. - (c) Students may cancel a module on the PeopleSoft self-service page at http://kovsielife.ufs.ac.za or by means of a written notification to the faculty and SAS. - (d) To receive financial credit regarding the cancellation of modules, the following due dates apply: - First-semester modules up to and including 31 March. - Second-semester modules up to and including 15 August. - Year modules up to and including 31 March 100% credit will be granted; year modules up to and including 15 August 50% credit will be granted. - A student registered for an online programme of the South Campus up to the day prior to the start of a session. - (e) If a student terminates her/his studies before 31 March, a minimum cost will be levied as indicated in the Fees Rulebook.
-The minimum cost will also be charged if a student registers for the first time in July, and if the student cancels all her/his second-semester modules before 15 August. - 9.
-Switches between modules:
+8. Cancellation of registration of module(s) by a student

+- (a) Notification of the cancellation of a registration must be processed through the self-service component of the PeopleSoft Campus Solutions system or must be given in writing. - (b) The date on which the cancellation was submitted through the self-service component of the PeopleSoft Campus Solutions system, or on which the written notification is received, is taken to be the date of the cancellation of the registration. - (c) Students may cancel a module on the PeopleSoft self-service page at http://kovsielife.ufs.ac.za or by means of a written notification to the Registrar or to the campus head, in the case of a student at the Qwaqwa Campus.

+- (d) To receive financial credit regarding the cancellation of modules, the following due dates apply: - First-semester modules up to and including 31 March. - Second-semester modules up to and including 15 August. - Year modules up to and including 31 March 100% credit will be granted; year modules up to and including 15 August - 50% credit will be granted. - A student registered for an online programme of the South Campus up to the day prior to the start of a session. - (e) If a student terminates her/his studies before 31 March, a minimum cost will be levied as indicated in the Fees Rule Book.
+The minimum cost will also be charged if a student registers for the first time in July, and if the student cancels all her/his second-semester modules before 15 August.

+9. Switches between modules